bplmaps/lmec-main-site/content/research/appointments.md

 {{< alert-box type="warning" icon="fas fa-exclamation-triangle" title="Limited research appointments beginning June 14" >}} {{< /alert-box >}}

+Researchers can make appointments to view materials beginning on June 14.
+Appointments will be limited in duration.
+We ask that researchers who can effectively use a digitized item, or who can put off their research visit until September, to consider doing so.

 #### Access to the Collections

 Our collections are free and open to the public.
 Access to rare materials is available by appointment, and requires the researcher to hold a Boston Public Library card.
 Standard library cards are available to any resident of Massachusetts, and more information about obtaining a borrowing card is available at the [BPL website](https://www.bpl.org/ecard/).